 The Society for Industrial and Organizational Psychology, known as SIOP to industry insiders, is the leading association for professionals in the field.
-Students who complete a degree in organizational psychology will attempt to earn an endorsement from SIOP, which is beneficial to any professional’s resume.
-The Society offers internship opportunities, free webinars, information about career paths, and training information.
-It is an incredible resource for students who are interested in creating their career within this field.
+Students who complete a degree in organizational psychology can pursue an endorsement from SIOP.
+Having a credential from SIOP can be beneficial to any professional, from helping you gain new skills to boosting your resume’s appeal to potential employers.

 Psych Learning Curve

 Psych Learning Curve is an educational website that was established by the American Psychological Association.
 While the website is not entirely dedicated to organizational psychologists, there is a series of blog posts that talk in-depth about the discipline and what it entails.

 However, as an organizational psychology student, you would do well to peruse the entire website.
 There is general information on psychology as well as its sub-disciplines which may be helpful to you as you seek to build a better understanding of the relationship between all the aspects of this field.